 Oskar joined Watsi on September 15th, 2014.
-Six years ago, Oskar became the 307th member to automatically support a new Watsi patient every month.
-Since then, 6,186 more people have become monthly donors!
-Oskar's most recent donation traveled 4,300 miles to support Rhoda, a girl from Kenya, to fund mobility-restoring leg surgery.
+Seven years ago, Oskar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Oskar's most recent donation traveled 4,300 miles to support Beatrice, a farmer and market vendor from Kenya, to fund a fracture repair surgery.